 The Magic of Economic Growth: BS

-It’s disheartening to see an economic professor regurgitate the myth that economic growth can allow us to ignore inequity and poverty.
+It’s disheartening to see an economics professor regurgitate the myth that economic growth can allow us to ignore inequity and poverty.
 But perhaps I should thank University of Georgia’s Jeffrey Dorfman for giving us this classic, textbook example of the kind of thinking that keeps our society chasing growth:

 Dorfman sums up, in a nutshell, why it’s so hard to dethrone economic growth (even though it’s unsustainable and the current level of global economic throughput is injuring our life-supporting ecosystems):